-Slavery Links Australia

-Work to promote recognition of slavery and action by decision makers.
+Slavery Links Australia action by decision makers.

-Sustainable Living Foundation

-Facilitates projects based on the rapid adoption of ways of living that will sustain the community of life locally and globally.
+Sustainable Living Foundation Facilitates projects based on the rapid adoption of ways of living that will sustain the community of life locally and globally.

 Southern Rivers Community Services

 Assist people of refugee background, mainly from West Africa, settle in Australia by helping them find employment opportunities for their social and economic independence.